What Is Bharat QR Code?

-There are quite many QR-code based payment interfaces available right now.
+There are quite many QR-code-based payment interfaces available right now.
 The most prominent one is Visa’s mVisa and MasterPass QR code by Mastercard.
-But there is an issue with these existing QR code based payment gateways and it is their closed system.
-It implies that mVisa will only work with Visa card holders and MasterPass will only work with MasterCard holders.
+But there is an issue with these existing QR code-based payment gateways and it is their closed system.
+It implies that mVisa will only work with Visa cardholders and MasterPass will only work with MasterCard holders.
 But with Bharat QR Code all users can smoothly make and accept payments.

 2) Integration Of UPI

 UPI-based payments are also supported by Bharat QR Code.
-Therefore, BHIM app can be used effectively for making payments.
-It would be interoperable with various accounts since BHIM app can include bank account details of various banks.
+Therefore, the BHIM app can be used effectively for making payments.
+It would be interoperable with various accounts since the BHIM app can include bank account details of various banks.